 Mortar is meant to be plastic, meaning it will accommodate movement within the wall without rupturing.
 Therefore, you should never specify a mortar that has a higher compressive strength than needed.
 A balance of compressive strength, flexural strength, and adhesion is required for a high quality installation.

 Type M Mortar

 Type M mortar is the highest strength mortar (minimum 2500 psi) and should only be used where significant compressive strength is required.
-This type of mortar is generally used with stone - since it closely mimics the strength of stone, it will not fail before the stone itself fails.
-A lesser-strength mortar may fail prematurely.
+This type of mortar is generally used with hard stone.
+Since it closely mimics the strength of stone, it will not fail before the stone itself fails.

 Type S Mortar

 Type S mortar is a medium-strength mortar (minimum 1800 psi).
 Since it is stronger than Type N, it can be used for below-grade exterior walls and other exterior projects projects like patios.
 In addition, it has higher bonding and lateral strength than type N, which makes it a good choice for resisting moderate soil pressures below grade.

 Type S Mortar Uses: Below grade applications with normal to moderate loading.
 Locations where the masonry is in contact with the ground, such as paving or shallow retaining walls.